bhagdave/java-test/README.md

 Build a web service endpoint that conforms to a standard REST URL pattern that does the following:

 * Retrieves all orders in JSON format for a supplied customer number.
-Include details of the trim, engine and model for each vehicle.
+Include details of the equipment, trim, engine and model for each vehicle.
 The data should be structured appropriately.
 * Returns an appropriate HTTP status for both standard and exceptional circumstances.

+Code should be optimised for performance wherever possible.

 If you have time, please feel free to add some unit and/or integration tests to cover your code.
 A basic test harness for both unit and integration testing is already set up.
 Again, please modify this to fit your needs if necessary.